 The normal driving position for the best fuel economy.
 Transaxle operates in gears one through six.

-D (Drive) with Grade Assist
+D (Drive) with Overdrive Cancel and Grade Assist

-Overdrive can be deactivated by pressing the transmission control switch on the side of the gearshift lever.
-This will also activate Grade Assist.
+Pressing the transmission control switch on the side of the gearshift lever activates two features at the same time: Overdrive Cancel and Grade Assist.